 He has also published three beautifully illustrated children's books written in Cree and English.

 Highway has received numerous awards, including six honorary doctorates, and has been writer-in-residence at the Universities of Toronto, Concordia, British Columbia, and Simon Fraser (Kamloops campus).
 In 2015, he was awarded the Canadian Theatre Critics Association’s biennial Herbert Whittaker-CTCA Award for his long-term contribution to Canadian theatre and his influence on and inspiration for First Nations theatre artists.

 He has lectured and performed at institutions across Canada and abroad, and is a much sought-after speaker, having visited over fifty countries to date.
-He divides his time between a cottage on a lake in the heart of Ojibway country near Sudbury, Ontario, and an apartment in the south of France.
+He lives with his partner of 37 years in Gatineau, Quebec.

 An archival collection on this subject is available at the L.W.
 Conolly Theatre Archives at the University of Guelph, Ontario.